-This is the conclusion of a four part series in which David Williams shares some historical and theological observations on the Bible passages studied in the Urbana12 business track.
-The earlier posts of the series are The Call (Luke 5:1-11), The Kingdom (Luke 10:1-24), and The Found (Luke 15:1-10).
-If you’re at Urbana12, please come to the Emerging Scholars Network booth to discuss these topics further. ~ Thomas B. Grosh IV, Associate Director of ESN.
+This is the piece the third of a four part series in which David Williams shares some historical and theological observations on the Bible passages studied in the Urbana12 business track.
+The other posts of the series are The Call (Luke 5:1-11), The Kingdom (Luke 10:1-24), and The Lost (Luke 15:1-10). ~ Thomas B. Grosh IV, Associate Director of ESN.

 The Found (Luke 19:1-10)

 One might have expected Jesus to have said to Zacchaeus what he had said to Levi earlier in Luke’s Gospel: “Follow me.”
 (5:27) And one might have expected Zacchaeus to do as Levi did: To quit the tax-collecting business, drop everything, and set out to literally follow Jesus in his roaming itinerant ministry.
 But, of course, that is not what happened.